 - Provide a progress status indicator on the top of the form.
 This lets the users know where they are in the checkout process, so they are able to make informed decisions while shopping for a product.
 Try not to break the process by inserting a required form in the middle of it.
 This breaks the smooth and linear process of the overall shopping experience.

 - Don’t use the update button to modify the value.
-Give the freedom for the customers to be able to adapt things in their cart without having to refresh the entire page.
+Give the freedom for the customers to adjust things in their cart without having to refresh the entire page.

 - Display the gross price of every product they purchase from the start.
 This will help bring more clarity to the purchase and help eliminate any unwanted frustrations that may arise later on.